edhendoschem/UoL_Photonics/C++/readme.md

 ## 2018-06-13_EDWA_sim (in progress) <a name = "it3"></a>
 Four level Erbium, Two level Ytterbium simulation which takes into account up-conversion, cross-relaxation between Ytterbium and Erbium.
 Currently in progress.
 Requires matrix and aux_maths

+## 2018-09-10_spot_size_calculator <a name = "it4"></a>
+This program takes the length per pixel as input and bulk processes all laser spot image files, adding up the number of pixels with an intensity value >= ~5% of max and then multiplying that value by the area of each pixel (assuming square pixels) to obtain the spot size.
+The units will depend on the units given when inputting the length per pixel